The Bayesian Geometry of Transformer Attention: Mechanism: How Transformers Realize Bayesian Inference

 \subsection{Layer 0 Creates the Hypothesis Frame}

 The computation begins with a structural operation: Layer~0 attention constructs the \emph{hypothesis space} in which all subsequent inference takes place.
 Keys at this layer form an approximately orthogonal basis over input tokens (\Cref{fig:key_orthogonality}), providing a coordinate system over which posterior mass can be represented and manipulated.
+We measure orthogonality via mean absolute off-diagonal cosine similarity between key vectors.
+Across 5 seeds, the bijection model achieves $0.052 \pm 0.004$ versus $0.082 \pm 0.003$ for random vectors in $d=192$ dimensions---a 37\% reduction ($p < 0.001$, paired $t$-test).
+The HMM model shows similar structure: $0.061 \pm 0.006$ vs.\ $0.079 \pm 0.002$ random baseline.

 Head-wise ablations confirm the indispensability of this step.
 A single Layer~0 ``hypothesis-frame head'' dominates the layer's contribution (\Cref{fig:head_ablation}), and ablating this head alone severely disrupts calibration.
-Here ``hypothesis-frame head-- means the head whose keys span the near-orthogonal basis over hypothesis tokens and whose values instantiate the corresponding per-hypothesis slots in the residual stream.
+Here ``hypothesis-frame head'' means the head whose keys span the near-orthogonal basis over hypothesis tokens and whose values instantiate the corresponding per-hypothesis slots in the residual stream.
 No other attention head exhibits comparable sensitivity.
 This identifies a structural bottleneck: forming the hypothesis frame is a prerequisite for any later Bayesian computation.

 Once established, this frame remains stable through training.
 Attention maps at Layer~0 change little across checkpoints, even as the value manifold and calibration improve substantially.
 The model therefore learns the geometry of the inference problem early, and subsequently refines numerical precision within this fixed frame.